25prabhu10/notes/docs/Concepts/Databases/MongoDB/MongoDB_Udemy.md

 #### UPDATE Documents

 - `updateOne()`: Updates one document.
-Takes a filter document as the first parameter and a modifier document, which describes changes to make, as the second parameter.
+Takes a filter document as the first parameter and a modifier document, which describes changes to make, as the second parameter
 - `updateMany()`: Updates many documents.
 Parameters are same as in `updateOne()`.
-- Updating a document is **atomic**: if two updates happen at the same time, whichever one reaches the server first will be applied, and then the next one will be applied.
+- Updating a document is **atomic**: if two updates happen at the same time, whichever one reaches the server first will be applied, and then the next one will be applied

-> Expect value of `_id` every other value can be modified.
+> Expect value of `_id` every other value can be modified

 Update Operators:

 - `$set`: Sets the value of a field.
-If the field dose not yet exist, it will be created.
+If the field dose not yet exist, it will be created
-- `$unset`: Removes the required field.
+- `$unset`: Removes the required field
 - `$inc`: Increments the value of type integer, long, decimal, or decimal.
 It will create the field if not already present.
 It is used as the second parameter to update operations. `db.movies.updateOne({'title': 'Matrix'}, {'$inc': {'rating': 1}})`
 - `$rename`: Rename a field. `db.collection.updateMany({}, {$rename: {oldFieldName: "newFieldName"}})`.

 ##### Array Operations

-- `$push`: Adds elements to the end of an array if the array exists and creates a new array if it does not.
+- `$push`: Adds elements to the end of an array if the array exists and creates a new array if it does not
   - If you want to add or append an array, use `$each`. `db.movies.updateOne({"genre" : "horror"}, {"$push" : {"hourly" : {"$each" : [562.776, 562.790, 559.123]}}})`

   - If you want to limit the size of an array, use `$slice`.
 It will replace old values to fit the new ones. `db.movies.updateOne({"genre" : "horror"}, {"$push" : {"top10" : {"$each" : ["Nightmare on Elm Street", "Saw"], "$slice" : -10}}})`.